Annulment

 May 19, 2021

-Contested Or Non-Contested Divorce.
-Fault Or No-Fault Based Divorce.
-In almost all states, spouses have a choice to file a no-fault or fault-based divorce.
-In addition, both of these types of divorce can be contested or uncontested.
+Fault Or No-Fault Divorce In almost all states, spouses can file a no-fault or fault-based divorce.
+In addition, both types of divorce can be contested or uncontested.
 What does this mean?
-Mostly, it means that before you file for divorce, you should carefully consider whether…
+Mostly, it means that before you file for divorce, you should carefully consider whether you want to take an aggressive and uncooperative approach to…

 Read more →